phaustin/ocese-docs/Readme.md

+## Project documentation book

-## To build a project documentation book from scratch
+Purpose - to build project documentation from scratch.